mvinyard/vintools/vintools/_tools/_cDNA_detector/README.md

 data_path = "/home/mvinyard/data/10x_samples/[SAMPLE/outs/possorted_bam.bam]"
 ```

-**Define output paths**:
+**Define output path**:

-Sample name does not need to be defined; this is done by the wrapper class when each sample is detected.
+Only a single directory (or none if the working directory suits you) need be definied.
+Sample names do not need to be defined; this is done by the wrapper class when each sample is detected and outputs are stored separately.
 ```python=
 outdir = "/path/to/cDNA_detector/outs/[SAMPLE]/"
 ```